connext/indra/README.md

 `scp -i ~/.ssh/connext-aws address-book.json ubuntu@$SERVER_IP:~/indra/`

-### Third, deploy a new version of the connext client
+### Fourth, deploy a new version of the connext client

 (This step can be skipped if we've only made changes to the hub & not the client)